Have you been injured? you may have a case.

 What happens after a no-fault accident in Michigan?

-What happens after a car accident in the No-Fault insurance state of Michigan is the at-fault driver must stop at the scene, help secure medical aid for anyone injured, and provide their driver’s license and insurance information.
-If you were injured, report all of your injuries to the first responders and doctors at the hospital ER.
+In Michigan, what happens after a car accident in the No-Fault is the at-fault driver must stop at the scene, help secure medical aid for anyone injured, and provide their driver’s license and insurance information.
+If you were injured, report all of your injuries to the first responders and doctors.

 How to file a No-Fault insurance claim in Michigan

-If you happen to be in a car accident in Michigan, you must file an application for No-Fault benefits with the responsible auto insurance company within one (1) year of your crash.
+In Michigan, if you happen to be in a car accident, you must file an application for No-Fault benefits with the responsible auto insurance company within one (1) year of your crash.
 If you do not file the application on time, you will be barred forever from claiming or suing for No-Fault benefits.

 The responsible auto insurer will likely be your own or the insurance company for your spouse or a relative who lives with you.
 If no coverage is available through those sources, then you will have to file your application with the Michigan Assigned Claims Plan.

-There are two main types of car accident lawsuits that can happen after a No-Fault accident in Michigan.
-First, you may be able to sue the at-fault driver for pain and suffering compensation.
-Second, you may be able to sue your insurer if it refuses to or delays paying your No-Fault benefits.
+In Michigan, if you happen to be in a No-Fault accident, you may be able to sue the at-fault driver for pain and suffering compensation and you may be able to sue your insurer if it refuses to or delays paying your No-Fault benefits.

 To sue your insurance company for unpaid, overdue No-Fault benefits, you will need to file your lawsuit within one year of your claim being denied by your insurer.

-Your insurance company will likely charge you more after a car accident that was your fault.
+In Michigan, after an accident your No-Fault insurance rates will likely go up if you were at-fault.
 Insurance premiums are based on actuarial risk assessments, and causing a crash mathematically puts you at a higher risk to the insurance company to provide you insurance coverage.

 However, as stated above, there is nothing in Michigan’s Insurance Code that prevents your auto insurance company from increasing your rates for a car accident where you were NOT at-fault.